Campbeltown and Machrihanish Light Railway: Light railway

 With the rebuilding of the colliery line in 1906, the opportunity was taken to replace the hutch carrying wagons with more conventional stock.
 A set of 3+1/4 LT four-wheel open-sided coal wagons were purchased from Hurst Nelson & Co.
 Ltd. of Motherwell.
 Like the earlier colliery wagons, these had dumb buffers and centre couplings.
 Later batches of wagons were built to a 4+1/2 LT design.
 In all the railway used approximately 150 coal wagons, all owned by the Campbeltown Coal Co. rather than the railway.

-In addition to the coal wagons, the railway also had a small number of other freight stock, all owned by the railway company itself.
+In addition to the coal wagons, the railway company also had other freight stock.
 A 7 LT brake van was supplied by R.Y.
 Pickering.
 The same company supplied an open-sided milk wagon based on the design for the 4+1/2 LT wagon but with open spars extending above the sides to provide extra support for carrying milk churns.
-Finally the railway had a detachable snow plough and a small platelayers' trolley for maintenance work.
+The railway also had a detachable snow plough and a small platelayers' trolley for maintenance work.